 Qigong is a powerful form of exercise that combines the elements of meditation and physical elements, bringing about a system that helps in healing, energizing and strengthening the body.
 It dates back to thousands of years ago, and is theorized to have been created during ceremonial dancing by the tribes in various parts of China.
 It might have been created initially to strengthen the dancers both physically and mentally, as well as to ward off diseases.
 The art has progressed and been refined through the years, resulting in a modern distinction of three types of exercises: for martial purposes, for medical purposes and for meditative purposes.
 Past records state that many emperors successfully used Qigong exercises for longevity, and that army generals used this exercise to train and strengthen their army for battles during wars.
 Modern day medical researchers are also looking at how Qigong can heal organ systems and the body in many different ways.
 These exercises are meant to strengthen and balance the flow of Qi energy through your body, enlighten your Shen and preserve your Jing.
-The
+The important concepts are the Yin and the Yang; Yin is being it, while Yang is doing it.
+Regularly practicing Qigong comes with many benefits:

 1. Body Strength